ioBroker/ioBroker.docs/docs/ru/adapterref/iobroker.feiertage/README.md

 ## Description
 This adapter delivers date, distance in days to this date and name of the next German holiday.
 Furthermore it tells if today, tommorw or the day after tommorow is a holiday in Germany.

+Fridays after holidays on Thursday can be selected.

 ## Datapoints
 ![alt text](img/DatapointsScreenshot.jpg "Screenshot Datapoints")